 Since the Korean war ended in 1953, North and South Korea have been enemies.
 But after this meeting the two leaders agreed to turn their border into a 'peace zone'.

-Shaking hands always makes a good photograph and when people who've been rivals or enemies do it, it can make big news all around the world.
+Shaking hands always makes a good photograph and when people who have been rivals or enemies do it, it can make big news all around the world.

 Nelson Mandela had just been elected president - the first black person have the job - and he wanted to bring people of different races together in South Africa.